jubatus/handson-text/en/source/intro.rst

 .. note::

-   In general, online learning tends to be worse than batch learning in terms of prediction accurcy since it can only see a part of the samples at the same time.
-However, thanks to the research progress on online learning algorithms, the difference is becoming smaller especially when we have enough amout of samples.
+   In general, online learning tends to be worse than batch learning in terms of prediction accurcy since it can only see a part of the samples at each time.
+However, thanks to the research progress on online learning algorithms, the difference is becoming smaller and smaller especially when we have enough amount of samples.